cukinhou/my-ML/README.md

 MyML
 ===========
-This repository contains simple Machine-learning algorithms built from scratch.
+This repository contains simple Machine-learning algorithms built from scratch as well as tools for evaluating models (performance measures, cross-validation, tests).
 The goal is to keep track of my findings and personal skills with machine learning in python.
 In order to allow scalability, each algorithm implements a Classifier, Clustering or DimensionalityReduction object depending on the type of task it performs.

 Currently (21/05/2017) the library includes the following methods:
- * simple Perceptron classification
+ * Perceptron classifier and tests

 Usage example
 =========